Guide

 5. Parse XML responses for every operation

 App-specific passwords can't be refreshed programmatically.
 If your Apple ID password changes, all app-specific passwords get revoked.
+Apple limits each Apple ID to 25 app-specific passwords at a time, and revoking one invalidates only that password — but a full Apple ID password reset revokes all 25.
 For automation, that's a dead end.

 2. Authenticate your iCloud account